gliptak/lecture-source-py/source/rst/scalar_dynam.rst

 Complex Dynamics
 ----------------

-The Solow model is nonlinear but still generates very regular dynamics.
+The Solow model is non-linear but still generates very regular dynamics.

 One model that generates irregular dynamics is the **quadratic map**